jbeneroff/Stock-Data-Project/README.md

 ## Project Description

 The website will offer a search by stock ticker.
-A company profile with a financial overview for the searched stock will be provided.
-Real-time share price may be added as a PMVP using a second API, as well as my personal BUY/SELL rating for the stock.
+Real-time share price as well as a company profile with a financial overview for the searched stock will be provided.

 ## API and Data Sample